Gregory-Meyer/update-alternatives/README.md

 repository.
 Copy the executable located in `target/release/update-alternatives` to your installation directory, such as `/usr/local/bin`.

+## Motivation

+Arch Linux (naturally) doesn't have `update-alternatives`, nor was I able to easily find one on AUR.
+This seemed fun and easy enough.

 ## Contributors

 `update-alternatives` is authored and maintained by Gregory Meyer, and is